 - Export as a .XLS file

-In my tutorial on Semrush’s Topic Research tool, I explained how topic research works as a whole.
-WriterZen’s Topic Discovery is a no-complex tool for bloggers to research sub-topics to build a powerful content strategy for the long term.
+WriterZen’s Topic Discovery is a simple tool for bloggers to research subtopics to build a powerful long-term content strategy.

 Keyword Explorer